Our Forests Our Future – Yrs 9/10 Geography

 Excursion Program Overview

 Forests are vital for our future.
-Explore the many values our forests provide and assess how they are managed to reduce human-induced change for future sustainability.
+During this excursion, students explore the many values our forests provide and assess how they are managed to reduce human-induced change for future sustainability.
 As a part of the program’s emphasis on the impacts of climate change, students will perform fieldwork data collection activities related to the carbon sequestration capability of the Mountain Ash forest.
+We will visit a clear felled logging coupe, a protected Cool Temperate Rainforest and a Mountain Ash forest that has regenerated from the 1939 Black Friday bushfires.

 Inclusions and Notes